Diffusivity bounds for 1D Brownian polymers: Introduction

-{\bf Remarks:} (1) The upper bound in \eqref{diffusive_bounds} is informative only when the integral on the right hand side of \eqref{sumcond} is finite, which does not hold for instance in the self-repelling case $f=-b'$ of the form \eqref{sr}, where $\hat b(0)>0$. \\ (2) This result is short of proving the full CLT.
-Namely that $\sigma^{2} {:=} \lim_{t\to\infty} t^{-1}E(t)$ exists, it is between the bounds given in \eqref{diffusive_bounds}, and $t^{-1/2}X(t)\Rightarrow N(0,\sigma^2)$.
-Recall that in the follow-up paper \cite{horvath_toth_veto_09} full CLT is proved for the locally self-repelling Brownian polymer in $d\ge3$.
-The proof relies on Kipnis-Varadhan theory and a relaxation of Varadhan's sector condition.
-As explained in that paper, technical parts of that method can't be applied (so far) in lower dimensions.
+exists, is between the bounds given in (\ref{diffusive_bounds}) and $t^{-1/2}X(t)\Rightarrow N(0,\sigma^2)$.
+Recall that in the follow-up paper \cite{horvathtothveto09} full CLT is proved for the locally self-repelling Brownian polymer in $d\ge3$.
+The proof relies on the nonreversible Kipnis--Varadhan theory.
+As explained in that paper, technical parts of that method cannot be applied (so far) in lower dimensions.

 Let, for all $\lambda>0$,